 Now you can go straight to your destination without stopping at the library!
 Many of our passes allow for printed barcodes that museum or attraction staff can scan.
-Simply look for the icon next to the museum name, reserve it, and print it out up to 3 months ahead of time.
+For Windsor residents, simply look for the icon next to the museum name, reserve it, and print it out up to 3 months ahead of time.

-For venues that don’t have this icon, you can reserve the pass up to 3 months ahead and check it out in the library up to one day before your planned trip.
+For venues that don’t have this icon, Windsor residents can reserve the pass up to 3 months ahead and check it out in the library up to one day before your planned trip.

 (For Events Passes, please confirm your show/game date before reserving the Events Pass on our website)